 It’s one of the oldest bits of advice in the world: to everything, there is a season.
-Now, Africa’s WhatsApp-delivered voice has taken that idea to heart, both in how they approach their news cycle and manage their own mental equilibrium.
+Now, Africa’s WhatsApp-delivered voice The Continent has taken that idea to heart, both in how they approach their news cycle and manage their own mental equilibrium.

 The innovative concept of a continent-wide voice came out of those dark days of the early Covid season.
 The founding team could see the challenge of misinformation spreading on Meta’s messaging platform among family and friends.
 “We thought: ‘Wow!
 If fake news can proliferate on WhatsApp, what’s stopping real news from doing the same?” editor-in-chief Simon Allison told a recent virtual newsroom visit by the IPI Global Network.